Bullying: the basics

 If your child is bullying others, your child needs help.
 Learning to treat others respectfully is important for your child’s social and emotional development.

 It’s important to tell your child that their bullying behaviour is not OK.
-Try to be calm about it, but make sure your child knows that you want it to end.
+Try to be calm about it, but make sure your child knows that you expect it to end and that you’ll help them to make that happen:

 - Explain to your child what bullying is.
 Talk with your child about what they’re doing and why they might be doing it.
 Listen to your child, and try to avoid blame.